insite-gmbh/iDoc/articles/iAuth.md

 }
 ```

-* The `ConnectionString` is to specify the PLC connection, for this you have to add the following parameters: [IP-Address:Port,Rack,Slot} .
+* The `ConnectionString` is to specify the PLC connection, for this you have to add the following parameters: [IP-Address:Port,Rack,Slot] .
 * The `Area` specifies the datablock in the PLC where the data should be read or written.
 * The `Address` specifies the Type (W=Word) and the Offset(188 bytes -> if you used bits, the offset should be the bit offset (Byteoffset * 8 + Bitnumber)) of the data.
-* The `App` specifies the App which should used for the plc, this is importent, because the PLC uses the valies in the `Data` field which was specified in the AppUser to find the correct user.
+* The `App` specifies the App which should used for the plc.
+This is important, because the PLC uses the values in the `Data` field, which was specified in the AppUser, to find the correct user.
-* The `DefaultValue` specifies the state where no user is logged in, or the fallbackuser, if a user should always be active if no other is active.
+* The `DefaultValue` specifies the state where no user is logged in, or the fallbackuser, if a user should always be active and if no other user is active.

 # Password Management